xoldd/talawa-api/src/graphQL/interfaces/README.md

 # About this directory

 This directory is intended for storing the pothos schema definitions for the graphQL interfaces used in talawa api's graphQL implementation.
+More about implementing graphQL interfaces with pothos at [this](https://pothos-graphql.dev/docs/guide/interfaces) link.

 # Conventions